jacksenechal/resume/resume.md

 **US Navy FNMOD - Asheville, NC** MAY 2001 - AUG 2001

--   Programmer, database designer.
+-   Programmer, database designer for the Fleet Numerical Meteorology and Oceanography Detachment.
 Migrated Navy weather data from a flat text format to a MySQL database.
 Wrote a Java application for quality checking weather data, and converting it to a MySQL-accessible format.

 **Freelance - Sydney, Australia** DEC 1999 - DEC 2000